 The Compensation Committee also annually reviews the overall compensation of our named executive officers for the purpose of determining whether discretionary bonuses should be granted.
 The Compensation Committee annually reviews the base salaries, annual bonuses, total cash compensation, long-term compensation and total compensation of our senior executive officers relative to those companies.
 The performance comparison utilized by the Compensation Committee includes a comparison of our total shareholder return, earnings per share growth, sales, net income (and one-year growth of both measures) to the peer group companies.
-The Compensation Committee reviews this information along with details about the components of each named executive officer's compensation.
-In 2018, after consultation with WTW, the Compensation Committee determined to continue using the performance criteria presented in WTW's 2017 report to the Compensation Committee comparing our performance, size and executive compensation levels to those of peer group companies.
+The Compensation with WTW, the Compensation Committee determined to continue using the performance criteria presented in WTW's 2017 report to the Compensation Committee comparing our performance, size and executive compensation levels to those of peer group companies.